 Activity type and company size

 C13.
 Activity type: Tick off the activity types in which the participant is involved.
 Prepare a budget for each project participant.
 In case the participant engages in more activity types, a budget for each type must be prepared, as the grant rates vary according to activity type and company size.

 C14.
-Company size: mpany size.
-Company size is according to the ssion's definition.
+Company size: Indicate company size.
+Company size is according to the EU Commission's definition.

-Participants C16.
-List of participants from the company/institution: REMEMBER that CVs for key staff must be submitted as enclosures.
+Participants

-Name:
+C15.
+List of participants from the company/institution: REMEMBER that CVs for key staff must be submitted as enclosures (max 1 page per key person, however, max 2 pages for the project manager).

 Name: Title:

-Name: Name: Title:
+Name: Title:

-Title:
+Name: Title:

-Title:
+Name: Title:

 Name: Title: